I received this question: How and why does a military color guard and marching band color guard differ?

 When veterans returned after WWII, they began local marching bands and drum and bugle corps (eventually creating DCI in 1970).
 Most often, the girls went into the color guard and carried the American flag, state or organizational flag and had two rifle guards.
 Most of these rifles were made of solid wood and were replicas of the M1 Garand which made its debut in WWII.
 The DrillMaster iDrill M1 Rifle is an example.
 High schools probably mirrored what was happening at this point. marching band color guards had only one place to go for information on the flag: the US Army, and Field Manual 22-5, Drill and Ceremonies* was the only manual available to anyone in the military or in the civilian world to explain how to carry a flag in a color guard**.

 The responsibilities were few for the marching band color guard on the football field and in parades: carry the American flag guarded by two rifles guards and present the colors at some point in the performance.
 That was it.
 Then someone had a bright idea: put more girls on the field with generic flags and have them all dip when the Anthem is played.
-The color guards marched with their bands all marching the 6 to 5 step (“Chair Step,” 6 steps to 5 yards).
+The color guards marched with their bands all marching the 6 to 5 “Chair” step (6 steps to 5 yards).
 Lines were straight and drill was symmetrical!
-Flag movement was, present to the front and left/right sides; plus other vertical and horizontal movements with an occasional spin.
+Flag movement was present to the front and left/right sides; plus other vertical, horizontal, and angled movements with an occasional spin.

 Dance and WHAT?

-Carving: when a piece of equipment (now there’s 3: flag, rifle and saber) is fluidly moved through the air, carving out shapes.
+Carving: when a piece of equipment (now there’s 3: flag, rifle and sabre – spelled in French since all dance uses French terms) is fluidly moved through the air, carving out shapes.
 Straight lines and angles all but disappear.
 Military uniforms gave way to more dance-oriented clothing that allows better movement.

 The same goes with the drill the band marches: for many bands, 6 to 5 now becomes 8 to 5 creating a much more smooth, gliding step and the formations are becoming asymmetrical at times with curves and various other shapes.